 How Much Does a Home Heating Repair Cost?

 A home heating repair bill can’t bust your budget, right?
 The answer is—it might.
-The average cost to repair a breakdown to a home heating system is close to $800* but the cost often can be much higher.
+The average cost to repair a breakdown in a home heating system is close to $800* but the cost often can be much higher.
 If you have savings you can tap into to cover that kind of expense, then, fortunately, you can weather the storm, even when the repair bill hits your budget out of the blue.
 If you are like most homeowners, however, having to pay a high repair bill unexpectedly can be a potentially budget-busting blow.